 The rewards of volunteering with our Hospice Program can last a lifetime.
 The patients and families that you will connect with will enrich your life and your service will bring comfort to theirs.
 Volunteering cultivates purpose and value for you and our clients.

-If you live in the Hanover area and want more information on how to become a volunteer, contact the VNA of Hanover & Spring Grove at (717) 637-1227 or toll-free at (800) 422-3197 or apply in person at 440 Madison Street.
-If you prefer, you can email us at email@example.com.
+If you want more information on how to become a volunteer, contact the VNA of Hanover & Spring Grove at (717) 637-1227 or toll-free at (800) 422-3197 or apply in person at 440 Madison Street Hanover, PA.
+If you prefer, you can email us at firstname.lastname@example.org.
 We provide training and continued support for all of our volunteers.